-On request, the Company will provide investors with the latest information on the Custodian and its duties, the sub-custodians and on potential conflicts of interest in relation to the activity of the Custodian or the sub-custodian.
+On request, the Company will provide investors with the latest information on the Depositary and its duties, the sub-custodians and on potential conflicts of interest in relation to the activity of the Depositary or the sub-custodian.

-6. Asset Management Company
+6. Asset management company

-The Company calls upon the services of an asset management company to implement its investment strategy, and has outsourced the portfolio management to LeanVal Asset Management AG, Frankfurt am Main (referred to hereinafter as the "Asset Management Company").

-The Asset Management Company has the legal form of a public liability company [Aktiengesellschaft] under German law and has been an authorised securities institution since 27/03/1998.
+The Company calls upon the services of an asset management company when implementing its investment strategy, and it has outsourced the portfolio management of the Fund to Joh.
+Berenberg, Gossler & Co.
+KG, Hamburg (hereinafter referred to as the "asset management company").
+The asset management company has the legal form of a limited partnership [Kommanditgesellschaft] under German law and has been an authorised credit institution since 16 May 1978.
 It is subject to BaFin supervision.
-The Asset Management Company's main business is discretionary asset management, investment advice and conducting transferable securities transactions for customers.
-Details regarding the Asset Management Company can be found in the overview in Part A of this Sales Prospectus.
+The asset management company's main business is discretionary asset management, investment advice and conducting transferable securities transactions for customers.
+Details regarding the asset management company can be found in the overview in Part A of this Sales Prospectus.

-The Asset Management Company shall (at its sole discretion) make all investment decisions for the Fund, without obtaining prior instructions or information from the Company.
+The asset management company shall (at its sole discretion) make all investment decisions for the Fund, without obtaining prior instructions or information from the Company.
 Its fund management obligations include, where necessary: purchasing and selling assets; acquiring and offsetting derivative positions as part of the currency hedging of assets held in a foreign currency; borrowing in order to finance margin requirements for currency futures contracts for the purposes of currency hedging and securing such credit/credit lines through Fund assets; managing liquid funds; and implementing capital measures.

-The Asset Management Company shall be liable to the Company for the fulfilment of these obligations.
+The asset management company shall be liable to the Company for the fulfilment of these obligations.
 However, the Company's prudential obligations, as well as its civil liability to investors of the Fund, remain unaffected by this outsourcing process.
-This process does not establish legal relations between the Asset Management Company and the investors of the Fund.
+This process does not establish legal relations between the asset management company and the investors of the Fund.

-The Asset Management Company acts on behalf of the Fund on the basis of a contract entered into with the Company regarding the outsourcing of portfolio management activities.
-The Asset Management Company may terminate the contract at any time at the end of a calendar quarter with 30 days' advance notice.
+The asset management company acts on behalf of the Fund on the basis of a contract entered into with the Company regarding the outsourcing of portfolio management activities.
+The asset management company may terminate the contract at any time by giving 30 days' notice.
 The Company also has ordinary and extraordinary termination rights.

-If the Asset Management Company is no longer available to manage the Fund's portfolio, the Company shall, unless another outsourcing company presents itself that can ensure a continuation of the investment strategy, terminate management of the Fund subject to a statutory notice period of six months.
-As a result, the Fund can be settled after this period and the proceeds paid out to investors (for this process, see Section 20 "Liquidation, transfer and merger of the Fund").
+If the asset management company is no longer available to manage the Fund's portfolio, the Company shall, unless another outsourcing company offers to ensure a continuation of the investment strategy, terminate management of the Fund subject to a statutory notice period of six months.
+As a result, the Fund can be settled after this period and the proceeds paid out to investors (for this process, see section 20 "Liquidation, transfer and merger of the Fund").
 The Company shall not continue to pursue the investment policy described in Section 11 "Investment objective, investment principles and investment policy" until the end of the notice period.
 Instead - provided that this is permitted by the investment guidelines - it shall invest the Fund's assets exclusively in bank deposits and money market instruments.